yfosp/start-here/README.md

 3. Kindly check your email and accept the invitation to join our organization.
 4. After joining this organization, please do the following:
     - Star this repo
-    - Submit a PR containing your name & GitHub profile link in CONTRIBUTORS.md
+    - Submit a PR containing your name & GitHub profile link in CONTRIBUTORS.md (if you haven't done so yet)
     - Next, click [here](https://github.com/Your-First-Open-Source-Project)
     - Then click on 'People' tab
     - Next, toggle your organization visibility from 'Private' to 'Public'.